samimideksa/All-In-One/README.md

 ```
 ### Options
 * *--images_path - Path to dataset images*
 * *--dataset - Type of dataset to train the model.
-This could be imdb, wiki, celeba,yale,ck+,aflw.
+This could be imdb, wiki, celeba, yale, ck+, aflw.
 The layers that are going to be trained also depends on this choice.*
 * *--label - This option specifies which for which type of classification/prediction to train the model.
 The choices are age, gender, detection, visibility, pose, landmarks, identity, smile, and eye_glasses.*
 * *--epochs.*
 * *--batch_size.*